 Using a Mooncup

 I can’t sing the praises of this product enough, I think they are brilliant.
 I switched back in 2012 and haven’t looked back.
 Non toxic, completely safe and re-usable, why would you even bother with tampons when you can use these?
 OK they take some getting used too and do require you to get to know your period but when I think of the money I am saving, no more risk of Toxic Shock Syndrome and no more waste flushed into the sea, that is brilliant.

-There is so much more that I would love to do, like changing to a natural toothpaste that comes in a glass bottle, stopping buying hand soap in plastic pump bottles (the pump often has a metal spring that can’t be recycled) stopping buying multipacks of crisps that come in un-recyclable packaging, stopping using plastic scrubbing brushes that go in the bin when they’re finished, only buying products in store that come in Tetra Paks or non-plastic items – this is a hard one as we really need the product sellers to change the way they package essential items.
+There is so much more that I would love to do, like changing to a natural toothpaste, get rid of my electric toothbrush (but they’re so good, right?) stopping buying multipacks of crisps that come in un-recyclable packaging (we really need the manufactures to step up here), stopping using plastic scrubbing brushes that go in the bin when they’re finished, only buying products in store that come in Tetra Paks or non-plastic items.
 Obviously changing items within the home and buying things online costs money, so I can only change bits here and there, but little by little hopefully I can change the way we do things and hopefully lessen our impact on this planet.